 Simple white linens are beautiful for Thanksgiving.
 If you are like me and haven’t inherited your linens, you have to go bargain hunting.
-I have found beautiful secondhand tablecloths and napkins at thrift stores and yard sales.
+I have found beautiful secondhand tablecloths and napkins at thrift stores and yard sales to decorate the table.

 I think they are especially lovely with monograms.
 It doesn’t matter whose initials are on it, it’s just a touch of added southern flair.
 White linens let your food be the star.

 Dine outside!
 Of course I realize this may not be an option for our Northern friends, but here in the South, Thanksgiving can sometimes still be quite warm.